pau1a/Transcrypt/BIG.md

 #### **Cerulean Accent**

 The single point of colour in the primary palette is a controlled cerulean — a mid-spectrum blue chosen for its engineered neutrality.
+In the token set this is represented by §A.1.3 Cerulean Accent (--accent-500 as the primary value, with --accent-300 and --accent-700 as its only permitted variants).
 It carries no emotional overtones and does not behave like a marketing highlight.
 Its purpose is functional: